Mickey Lopez

 Raymond Michael "Mickey" Lopez (born November 17, 1973) is a former Major League Baseball second baseman.
-Lopez played for the Seattle Mariners in the 2004 season.
-In six games, Lopez had one hit in four at bats, with one base on balls.
-He was a switch-hitter who threw right-handed.
+He played for the Seattle Mariners in the 2004 season.
+In six games, he had one hit in four at bats, with one base on balls.
+He was a switch hitter who threw right-handed.

 Lopez attended Westminster Christian High School in Palmetto Bay, Florida and Florida State University.
 In 1994, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 He was selected by the Milwaukee Brewers in the 13th round of the 1995 MLB Draft.